Pingasmaster/archInstall/README.md

 ## Helpfull tips

-- Put the keyboard in your language configuration: enter `loadkeys de[ENTER]` or something similar with `de` being the two letter abbreviation of your language.
-To list all possibilities just enter `ls /usr/share/kbd/keymaps/**/*.map.gz[ENTER]`
+- Put the keyboard in your language configuration: enter `loadkeys de` or something similar with `de` being the two letter abbreviation of your language.
+To list all possibilities just enter `ls /usr/share/kbd/keymaps/**/*.map.gz`
-- If you want to install arch via ssh for convenience (recommended for people who know what they are doing, but optionnal), just type `ip a[ENTER]` and your ip should appear in purple (three ip will appear, just ignore `127.0.0.1` and the one finished by `.255`) then type `passwd[ENTER]` and enter a password, on another machine open a terminal and type `ssh root@ip[ENTER]` replacing `ip` with your ip then re-enter the password previously set.
+- If you want to install arch via ssh for convenience (recommended for people who know what they are doing, but optionnal), just type `ip a` and your ip should appear in purple (three ip will appear, just ignore `127.0.0.1` and the one finished by `.255`) then type `passwd` and enter a password, on another machine open a terminal and type `ssh root@ip` replacing `ip` with your ip then re-enter the password previously set.
 You're logged in!
 Just follow the guide from now on entering commands in the ssh window.
 It will be easier as you can copy / paste from here directly!

 Now you have two possibilities:
 - Your PC is old and doesn't support UEFI or doesn't support UEFI only boot: then install in the BIOS way.